Skip to main content

 Outpatient lactation support is also available, please call 215-590-4442 to schedule an outpatient lactation visit with a lactation consultant.

-Lactation Consultants Our lactation consultants are all internationally board-certified.
+Our lactation consultants are all internationally board-certified.
 They have varied backgrounds including registered nurses and registered dietitians.
-The rigorous professional standards of the IBCLC, and the mandated demonstration of specialized knowledge and skill through international certification, are the defining characteristics that set IBCLCs apart from other lactation and breastfeeding support personnel IBCLC’s are clinical experts in the management of breastfeeding and human lactation and are here to assist with difficult and high risk situations.
+The rigorous professional standards of the IBCLC, and the mandated demonstration of specialized knowledge and skill through international certification, are the defining characteristics that set IBCLCs apart from other lactation and breastfeeding support personnel.
+IBCLC’s are clinical experts in the management of breastfeeding and human lactation and assist with difficult and high-risk situations.
 To learn more about our lactation team, see meet our team.

-Your baby’s nurse will teach you about mouth care.
-With a sterile cotton swab or your hand-washed finger, you will coat the entire inside of the baby’s mouth with the milk.
-You can leave a small amount of milk for your baby’s nurse to do mouth care when you are not here.
-Mouth care with your milk helps to protect your baby from infection and babies love it.
+Your baby’s nurse will teach you about oral care with your milk.
+With a sterile cotton swab or small syringe, you will coat the entire inside of the baby’s mouth with the milk.
+You can leave a small amount of milk for your baby’s nurse to do oral care when you are not here.
+Oral care with your milk helps to protect your baby from infection and babies love it.

 Pumping schedule